TIBCOSoftware/snappydata/docs/GettingStarted.md

 ### Getting Started with SQL

+> If you downloaded the full airline data set in [Step 1](#step-1---start-the-snappydata-cluster), edit the `'create_and_load_column_table.sql'` script which is in `quickstart/scripts` to point to `airlineParquetData_2007-15` directory.
+This script loads parquet formatted data into a temporary spark table then saves it in column table called Airline.

 For SQL, the SnappyData SQL Shell (_snappy-shell_) provides a simple way to inspect the catalog,  run admin operations,  manage the schema and run interactive queries.
 You can also use your favorite SQL tool like SquirrelSQL or DBVisualizer (a JDBC connection to the cluster).

 From the SnappyData base directory, /snappy/, run: